+'''

 gsl_vector gsl_vector_alloc (size_t n)

+'''

 This function creates a vector of length n, returning a pointer to a newly initialized vector struct.
 A new block is allocated for the elements of the vector, and stored in the block component of the vector struct.
 The block is "owned" by the vector, and will be deallocated when the vector is deallocated.
+Zero-sized requests are valid and return a non-null result.

+'''

 gsl_vector gsl_vector_calloc (size_t n)

+'''